Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: The first `S': Stratification

-We list some potential use cases and discuss the plausibility of the rank-preserving assumption in these examples.
+We list some potential use cases and discuss the plausibility of the rank-preserving assumption in some real examples (see Appendix B of the Supplementary Materials).
+We also applied our analysis framework to the real data of \cite{angrist1991does}.
+They are given in Appendix C of the Supplementary Materials.

-{\bf Example 1} {\it Inspired by \cite{angrist1991does}, consider a country where children born in different months of the year start school at the same calendar time but with different ages.
-Additionally, compulsory schooling laws mandate that students must remain in school until a specific birthday (e.g., 16th or 17th).
-In this case, birth time or season could serve as an instrument for schooling length, impacting outcomes such as earnings.
-Particularly, the rank-preserving assumption between birth time and schooling length is reasonable, as for any two individuals with the same birth time, the person with a longer schooling length should still maintain a longer schooling length, even if their birth times were counterfactually swapped with another identical birth time.
-We provided more explanation with the data of \cite{angrist1991does} in Appendix \ref{AK}.}

-{\bf Example 2} {\it Drawing from the Judge IV idea \citep{kling2006incarceration}, strict judges and lenient judges may impose more or less prison time for the same criminal case.
-In many instances, the allocation of judges is random, making judge type a valid instrumental variable for analyzing the causal effect of prison time on various outcomes, such as income.
-Therefore, restricting the analysis to certain criminal cases, the rank-preserving assumption between judge type and prison time can be reasonable, as for specific case types, under any given judge, the person who serves a longer sentence in a pair will still serve longer.}

-{\bf Example 3} {\it In Mendelian randomization, assume there exists a genetic variant or gene score that affects one phenotype of interest, such as weight or alcohol intake, for a group.
-Since the genetic variant can be reasonably considered to be randomly assigned, it can serve as an instrument for investigating the causal effect of the phenotype on an outcome of interest, such as cardiovascular disease.
-Given that the genetic effect follows a similar form (either constantly additive or multiplicative) within this group (e.g. male), the rank-preserving assumption between the gene and the phenotype may be plausible.
-This provides an opportunity to use the stratification approach to investigate the nonlinear causal effect.}

 Note that the rank-preserving assumption is a counterfactual-variable-based assumption, like many others in causal inference, and is therefore essentially unverifiable.
 Investigators are encouraged to leverage domain knowledge or employ triangulation strategies, such as the negative control design, to assess its plausibility \citep{hamilton2024non}.
 We will present these steps in the real application in Section \ref{application}.